ultimatemilkman/piano-youtube-tutorial-to-image-converter/README.md

 # piano-youtube-tutorial-to-image-converter
 this tool allows you to save those youtube piano synthesia tutorials where you have piano notes falling down as a single very tall image essentially like a spacial screenshot of the whole video

+\
+scroll down to the bottom to see final product

+\
 just a disclaimer that this whole thing has been 100% vibe coded by a clueless person

 how to get this to work: